jerrylususu/bookmark-collection/README.md

+- [There’s No Such Thing as a Free (Software) Lunch - ACM Queue](https://queue.acm.org/detail.cfm?id=1005066) In short, what promotes the most code freedom is not the same as what promotes the most developer freedom.
+When the information is freest, the developer may be most constrained. #read
 - [De Facto Ports](https://matt-rickard.com/de-facto-ports) 1024 以上的常见高位端口 #guide
 - [gokrazy is really cool](https://xeiaso.net/blog/gokrazy) Linux Kernel + Go #read#hack
 - [Grammar Builder (Typescript Type Definition to GBNF Grammer)](https://grammar.intrinsiclabs.ai/) #tools